Trace search

 The transactions proto data uses the TransactionTraceEntry format.

-To search transactions data, use the transactions_search view.
+To search Transactions trace data, use the transactions_search view.
 This view includes these columns:

 Column Description

-state_id Unique ID of the entry that the proto property belongs to
+state_id Row ID of the entry that the proto property belongs to

 ts Timestamp of the entry that the proto property belongs to